daavvis/lineagebuild/README.md

 # build-script for lineage os

+***Staging branch will not work, dot try it, its always a mess, and things i am working on....

 Automate the build process, either one for one device, or for multiple devices in a row with many options.

 Options: